Perhaps you heard the joke: Want to lose 15 pounds of ugly fat? Cut off your head.

 No longer have an appetite for Blue Apron?
 You can send them an email and take care of it.
 Send your email to [email protected], and Blue Apron will send you instructions on completing the cancellation process.

 How do I Cancel my Mister Car Wash Membership

 If you are part of Mister Car Wash’s Unlimited Wash Club, you will have to notify them at least seven days before your next billing date.
 If not, then you might be charged for another month of service.
 You will not receive a partial refund.

 You can cancel your membership at your Mister Car Wash location, call them at 1-866-254-3229, or send an email to [email protected].
 This is one service that does not allow third-party cancellations, so you will have to do it yourself.

-Rather than tracking down billing information for each subscription, sending emails, writing letters and making calls, just send Trim or Truebill the word to do the work for you.
+Rather than tracking down billing information for each subscription, sending emails, writing letters and making calls, just send Trim the word to do the work for you.
 Everyone enjoys saving money, so why not take control of your finances and your time right now by getting on board with a financial assistant like Trim or Truebill right now.

 Once you cancel your unwanted subscriptions, check out some of these other posts for ideas about how to put that money to good use: